Affidavit describes events leading to former Murray Co. detention officer's rape arrest

 The affidavit says Martin told them he and a woman had been fighting for hours.
 He said they had recently broken up from a relationship, and had moved out of her apartment.
 But he told officers he used a spare key to get inside, according to the affidavit.

 The affidavit says Martin told investigators the woman was in the shower, and he tried to engage in sexual intercourse with her, but she resisted.
-The affidavit says Martin told investigators he pinned the woman down, with his legs placed on his arms, and his forearm across her neck to keep her from fighting back.
+The affidavit says Martin told investigators he pinned the woman down, with his legs placed on her arms, and his forearm across her neck to keep her from fighting back.

 At the same time, the affidavit says another officer interviewed the alleged victim.
 She told the officer that while she was taking a shower, Martin walked into the bathroom and yanked the shower curtain open.
 She told the officer he then forced her out of the shower and onto a bed, and tried to have sex with her.
 She told the officer she was yelling and resisting the entire time.
 She told the officer he was unable to fully penetrate her, but then grabbed an object and penetrated her with it.
 She also told the officer Martin put his arm on her throat while holding her down, and that she was afraid she was going to pass out.